spacelift-io/user-documentation/docs/integrations/api.md

 **Steps:**

-1. Using a GitHub Account that has access to your Spacelift account, [create a GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+1. Using a GitHub Account that has access to your Spacelift account, [create a GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token){: rel="nofollow"}.
 Copy the value of this token to a secure location, as you'll need it in the next step.
-2. Using your favorite API Client (e.g. [Insomnia](https://insomnia.rest) or [GraphiQL](https://github.com/skevy/graphiql-app)).
+2. Using your favorite API Client (e.g. [Insomnia](https://insomnia.rest){: rel="nofollow"} or [GraphiQL](https://github.com/skevy/graphiql-app){: rel="nofollow"}).
 Make a GraphQL POST request to your account's GraphQL endpoint (example below).

 **Request Details:**